 This section of the Profile incorporates the following specifications by reference:

+SOAP 1.1 Request Optional Response HTTP Binding [SOAP1.1-ror]

 While SOAP itself is not transport specific, this Profile focuses on its use with HTTP and makes no requirements on the use of any other transport.
 Other profiles might be developed to focus on the particulars of other transports, but that is out of scope for this Profile.
 With respect to compliance to this Profile, any requirement that mentions the HTTP transport applies only when HTTP is being used.
 Any requirement that is not specific to HTTP (i.e. does not mention HTTP specifically) applies toward conformance regardless of the transport mechanism being used.
-For convenience, the HTTP transport-specific requirements have been identified and tagged as specified in 2.5.
+For convenience, the HTTP transport-specific requirements have been identified and tagged as specified in Section2.5.

-Using SOAP in HTTP defines a single protocol binding, for .
+Section 5 of [SOAP1.1] "Using SOAP in HTTP" defines a single protocol binding, for HTTP/1.1 [RFP .
 The Profile makes use of that binding, and places the following constraints on its use.

-For this section, the conformance criteria for the use of HTTP as a transport protocol are specified in .
+For this section, the conformance criteria for the use of HTTP as a transport protocol are specified.

 HTTP Protocol Binding